Bihaqo/t3f/README.md

 # Comparison with other libraries
 TODO: list of libraries, pros and cons, benchmarking?
 Or maybe just link to the documentation?
+There are also implementations of the TT-toolbox in [plain Python](https://github.com/oseledets/ttpy) and [Matlab](https://github.com/oseledets/TT-Toolbox).
 Here are the results im ms of benchmarking T3F on CPU and GPU and comparing against the [TTPY library](https://github.com/oseledets/ttpy)
 <img src="examples/profile/results.png" height="200">